-The absolute best backup battery for tankless water heaters is the Hugo.
-It isn’t cheap, but it is a much better solution than a generator, especially for people living in apartments that can’t use one.
 Another good option in case Amazon is out of the Hugo is the ROCKPALS 300W Portable Generator Lithium Portable Power Station.
 It can give you a few hours of use with your tankless though it won’t turn on automatically like the Hugo.
 It is a nice Plan B in case the Hugo proves hard to find.

 Some people may recommend going with an inverter like the one for a computer in case of a power surge, but you’re only going to get an hour or so of use before it runs out of juice.